 The neatest choice would be perfecting one or the other.
 To be a pure correspondentist would be to see all claims to truth, goodness, and beauty as declarations about external reality verifiable by their correspondence to actual components of that reality.
 Any sentence we speak that does not correspond to that requirement could be an exclamation, interjection, question, or command but could not be declarative.
-To say, “The cat is on the table,” when perceptual evidence indicates otherwise to any observer would be either a lie or nonsense.
-Our culture’s exemplar of such a mind would be the experimental scientist who applies very strict rules of perception and reasoning to arrive at her truth claims.
+To say, “The cat is on the table,” when perceptual evidence indicates otherwise to any observer would be either a lie or an error.
 To be a pure coherentist would thrust one into solipsism, the condition of doubting the reality of anything outside the perceptual wall of one’s own mind.
 All truth claims would thus be verifiable strictly by reference to those claims already accepted as true within the perceptual wall.
-All claims justified by other means or offered by other persons would vanish in a cloud of doubt.
+All claims justified by other means or offered by other persons would vanish in a cloud of irrelevance.

 The obvious problem with both positions is their demand for certainty as a requirement for knowledge, one inconsistent with innumerable conditions of ordinary life, so we turn reluctantly from certainty to doubt, for knowing what is true, good, and beautiful is a necessary condition of our existence.
 Honesty requires us to face both our need and our poverty in satisfying it.